QuEST-Kit/QuEST/examples/tutorial.md

 > Currently, a limited set of functions are available on the GPU, listed [here](https://aniabrown.github.io/QuEST_GPU/qubits_8h.html)

-A simple simulation of a circuit looks like
+A simulation of a very simple circuit looks like
 ```C
 #include "path/to/QuEST/qubits.h"